 What do you find time to do outside work?

-I teach piano and cello up to and beyond Grade 8 and A Level French privately.
-I also play 'cello in Worthing Philharmonic Orchestra and Arun Sinfonia and sing with Lancing College Singers.
+I teach piano and cello up to and beyond Grade 8 and A-Level French privately.
+I also play cello in Worthing Philharmonic Orchestra and Arun Sinfonia and sing with Lancing College Singers.
 I direct Church Choir at St James the Less in Lancing and play organ for services and weddings.
-I also play in a String Quartet and I'm a member of Wickwood's and swim at least three times a week.
+I also play in a String Quartet.
+I'm a member of Wickwood's and swim at least three times a week.